from __future__ import annotations

 ) -> IndexBase:

-'''Call the passeed constructor with the ``name``.
+"""Call the passeed constructor with the ``name``."""

 name = self._name if name is NAME_DEFAULT else name

-return self.to_index(labels,
+return self.to_index(

 default_constructor=default_constructor,